 What are the average turn-around times for your coating processes?

-The average turn-around time for functional PVD coatings range from 2-5 working days, depending upon the specific coating composition.
-The average turn-around time for decorative PVD coatings range from 2-3 weeks.
+The average turn-around time for functional PVD coatings ranges from 2-5 working days, depending upon the specific coating composition.
+The average turn-around time for decorative PVD coatings ranges from 2-3 weeks.
 The average turn-around time for CVD coatings is 5-7 working days.
-The average turn-around time for TD coating is 4-6 working days.

-Are you able to remove your PVD, CVD, and TD coatings?
+Are you able to remove your PVD and CVD coatings?

 We have de-coating processes available for removing all of our coatings.
 These processes remove only the coating layers and, in most cases, do not adversely affect tool substrates.
 There may be some limitations to de-coating certain compositions from carbide substrates.
 Contact your Richter Precision, Inc. representative for more information.